March 22, 2023

 The conversation between Allison, Mark and Diego reveals the contrasts between who Allison was back in high school (an elitist overachiever) and who she is now.
 Allison not only wants Mark and Diego to pay for her drinks, but she also asks them for help in scoring drugs that she can’t pay for either.
 It leads to a humiliating experience for Allison when Mark and Diego see that the power dynamics between them have flipped.
 Allison was a snob who wouldn’t give them the time of day in high school, but now Mark and Diego have the upper hand and want to use it to their advantage.

-Allison has more than one “rock bottom” moment that leads her to seek group counseling for her addiction.
+Allison has more than one “rock bottom” moment.
+She eventually seeks help by getting group counseling for her addiction.
 She goes to an Alcoholics/Addicts Anonymous meeting, where Allison sees someone she doesn’t want to see: Nathan’s father Daniel, who is a recovering alcoholic.
 As shown in the trailer for “A Good Person,” Allison’s first reaction is to want to leave the meeting, but Daniel asks her to stay, and she reluctantly agrees.

 Daniel is a Vietnam War veteran and a retired New Jersey police officer.
 And he has been estranged for years from Nathan, for reasons that are revealed later in the movie.
 Molly and Jesse had a daughter named Ryan (played by O’Connor), who is now 16 years old.
 After the deaths of her parents, Ryan was put in the custody of her grandfather Daniel, who is struggling to raise this rebellious teen.